30sectomars/safer-on-the-go/Code/DataProcessing/README.md

-# Data Processing – LabVIEW Tools
+# Data Processing with LabVIEW

 This folder contains the LabVIEW-based tools used for data preprocessing and visualization during the *Safer on the Go* outdoor study.
 These tools were developed to inspect, clean, and convert raw data recorded by the Android application into a format suitable for further statistical analysis in RStudio.